AdobeDocs/express-add-on-apis/src/pages/api/classes/FillableNode.md

 • `get` **absoluteRotation**(): `number`

-The node's absolute rotation value in degrees (includes the parent chain rotation).
-Must be a finite number.
+The node's absolute (global) rotation angle in degrees – includes any cumulative rotation from the node's parent containers.

 #### Returns